 We are pleased to announce that the first laureate of the PhilInBioMed Award is Elliott Sober, who is the Hans Reichenbach Professor and William F. Vilas Research Professor in the Department of Philosophy at University of Wisconsin-Madison, USA.

-The ceremony will be held at the University of Bordeaux, France (Talence Campus, Building C) on June 12th, 2023, at 2pm.
-It will also be available via Zoom (see below).
+The ceremony was held at the University of Bordeaux, France (Talence Campus, Building C) on June 12th, 2023, at 2pm (GMT+2).
+It was also available via Zoom.

 The title of Elliott Sober’s Award Lecture is: